Jessime/Jessime.github.io/_posts/2020-01-13-phd_program3.md

 ---

+## A hodgepodge of things I haven't mentioned yet and thinking about what's next

+While this post is ostensibly about the final portion of grad school, much of it covers critically influential aspects of grad school that didn't fit cleanly into the first two posts.

+I jump from "How to Learn to Code" to "The Trailer" to "Departmental Retreats", all against the backdrop of trying to decide what I want to do after I graduate.

 ## 4th year, Spring Semester (2018)

-Again, half of my brain was on the startup class this semester.
-But, the semester was an incredibly productive in terms of research as well.
+Half of my brain was again on the startup class this semester.
+But the semester was also incredibly productive in terms of research.
 There were two reasons for this productivity.
 First, Mauro and I had our TODO list.
-TODO lists are great, and a rare commodity in research.
+TODO lists are great and a rare commodity in research.
 We had gotten back review comments from Nature Genetics.
-They were extensive yet favorable.
-We went through the comments and found every addressable action item we could find.
+The comments were extensive yet favorable.
+We went through each individual remark and noted every addressable action item we could find.
 That became our TODO list.
 I handled the items that required more analysis, Mauro tackled ones that were restricted to writing.
-Having a checklist arguably means you aren't even doing research; either way, it made things much easier.
+Having a checklist arguably indicates you aren't even doing research; either way, it made things much easier.

 The second reason I was so efficient was because I was under a strict deadline...

-"Well, crap.
-I actually gotta tell him."
-That was my first thought when I read the email from Google telling me I needed my PI's contact information.
+_"Well, crap.
+I actually gotta tell him."_ That was my first thought when I read the email from Google telling me I needed my PI's contact information.
 When your paper is in the middle of the review process and it's the lab's first paper, telling your PI that you want to disappear for four months is intimidating.
 It was one of the only hard conversations I had to have in those five years.
-When I finished explaining the situation, his response was:
+When I finally steeled myself, went to tell Mauro, and finished explaining the situation, his response was:

 > As a person, I'm really excited for you.
 As a PI, this is really hard.